DanilaLabydin/DanilaLabydin/README.md

 <h3 align="center">Hi there 👋</h3>

-<text allign="center">My name is Danila Labydin :)
+<div align="center">My name is Danila Labydin :)
 I am a Software Developer from Russia.
 At the moment I am studying for a master's degree at the St. Petersburg State University of Aerospace Instrumentation (SUAI) where I study software engineering.
-I like programming, inventing things that can make people's lives easier and make them happy.</text>
+I like programming, inventing things that can make people's lives easier and make them happy.</div>

 <h3 align="center">:hammer_and_wrench: Languages and Tools :</h3>
 <div align="center">